AdobeDocs/experience-manager-core-components.en/help/email/components/text.md

 ### Formatting Options {#options}

-The edit dialog offers the standard rich text formatting tools a user would expect to compose text.
+The edit dialog offers the standard rich text formatting tools that a user would expect to compose text.

 #### Bold